 Marketing trends are constantly evolving – and 2020 is no different.
-Knowing where marketing experts will be focusing will help you prepare your strategy this 2020.
+Knowing how marketers will prepare will help you with your strategy this 2020.

 Ranging from emerging channels to A.I, here are things marketing leaders are focusing on this 2020: